-Written Assignment: Complete and turn in your paper via the course website by 11:59pm on Monday of Exam Week (June 12).
-You may wish to base the structure of your paper on one or more of the course readings.
-For every day that your paper is late, your (paper) grade will be deducted by one-third of a letter grade.
+Written Assignment: Complete and turn in your paper via the course website by 5:00pm, Friday of week 10.
+For every day that your paper is late, your (paper) grade will be deducted by one-third of a letter grade (if you upload your paper at 5:05pm on Friday, you will lose 1/3 of a letter grade).